-I went and made lots of tasty delicious things with the Romesco sauce, and one of those delicious things being these Mini Chicken Meatballs, and that was when I was simply convicted – and what sort of fiendish fooddie blogger friend would I actually be if I were not also to show you the most amazing way that this Romesco sauce has actually manifested itself into this easy as A-B-C dinner recipe?
+I went and made lots of tasty delicious things with the Romesco sauce, and one of those delicious things being these Mini Chicken Meatballs, and that was when I was simply convicted – and what sort of fiendish foodie blogger friend would I actually be if I were not also to show you the most amazing way that this Romesco sauce has actually manifested itself into this easy as A-B-C dinner recipe?
 Not too good a one.
 This is absolutely Deliciousness Level Tops: Shout it Loud From The Highest Rooftops and so that is simply what I’m actually going to do however my rooftop is simply like a small tiny corner of the net and my loud shouting is like fingers flying quickly across a computer keyboard.
 BUT WE ARE GOING TO DO THIS.

 Delicious Mini Chicken Meatballs, we are coming.

-Well I am certainly not going to deceive you – we actually made these meatballs a number of times and to be honest I actually started to get just a little bit sick of them after a little while.
+Well, I am certainly not going to deceive you – we actually made these meatballs a number of times, and to be honest, I actually started to get just a little bit sick of them after a little while.
 This was for two simple reasons – 1) I had them for like 9 dinners in a row, and 2) they were simply just way too big.

 Enter Front Stage: The Mini Concept.

-They actually get a perfect golden color and these meatballs can be eaten in a mere two bites – so no need to have to cut anything into half so as to get a goodly amount of Romesco sauce coverage.
+They actually get perfect golden color and these meatballs can be eaten in a mere two bites – so no need to have to cut anything into half so as to get a goodly amount of Romesco sauce coverage.